livekit/livekit-cli/README.md

 # Usage

-See `livekit-cli --help` for a complete list of subcommands.
+See `lk --help` for a complete list of subcommands.

 ## Set up your project [new]